TYPO3-Documentation/site-introduction/README.md

 # TYPO3 Version

-By default this installation includes TYPO3 v11.
+The development of this installation started with TYPO3 v11.
 There exists a branch `task/v10-0` with TYPO3 v10, currently there is no guarantee that this is running well though.
+Future branches will include a version number that indicates the TYPO3 version.

 # Frontend